dsivasamy/Proximity_lab_BackEnd/README.md

 # How to add the Data for application:
 - Use the Payload.json.
-- use the below endpoints and pass the payload
+- use the below endpoints and pass the payload using Swagger
 - http://localhost:8080//instructors